Not-Nik/raylib-zig/ReadMe.md

 Bindings tested on raylib version 3.7 and Zig 0.9.0-dev

-Thanks to jessrud, mbcrocci, Gertkeno and sacredbirdman for their contributions to this binding.
+Thanks to jessrud, mbcrocci, rcorre, Gertkeno and sacredbirdman for their contributions to this binding.

 The binding currently only supports a subset of raylib.
 For more information read [here](https://github.com/Not-Nik/raylib-zig#technical-restrictions).